Cloud service platform for microbial analysis

 |Species||cgMLST||MLST||Other typing schemes||Markers of special interest||Antibiotic classes|

 |E. coli||●||●||phylogroup, fimH||ESBL, CRE, H30-Rx||25+|

 |K. pneumoniae||●||●||ESBL, CRE||25+|

-1928 enables comprehensive and in depth outbreak tracing from your sequencing data providing strong infection control which ultimately prevents outbreaks.
-By using our clustering function based on cgMLST methodology, high resolution comparisons are made of different isolates.
-The results are visualised in an easy to interpret phenotypic tree.
-The traditional typing methods MLST and SCCmec are aslo performed on all uploaded sequences.
+1928 enables comprehensive and in-depth outbreak tracing from your sequencing data providing strong infection control which ultimately prevents outbreaks.
+By clustering on cgMLST differences, high resolution comparisons are made of different isolates.
+The results are visualised in an easy-to-interpret phylogenetic tree.

 1928 uses core genome multilocus sequence typing (cgMLST) for outbreak tracing.
 This method is robust and enables strong comparability between sample sets.
 We generate our own cgMLST schemes which consists of conserved genes that can be used to generate a "bacterial fingerprint".
 By visualising the number of identical genes found in phylogenetic trees large sample sets can be compared and groups of closely related samples can be identified as outbreaks.
 The method also allows for new samples to be compared to historical data previously uploaded.